immerjs/immer/docs/freezing.md

     <a style="font-style:italic;padding:5px;margin:5px;"  href="https://egghead.io/lessons/javascript-produces-immutable-data-and-avoid-unnecessary-creation-of-new-data-trees-with-immer">Hosted on egghead.io</a>
 </details>

 Immer automatically freezes any state trees that are modified using `produce`.
 This protects against accidental modifications of the state tree outside of a producer.
-This comes with a performance impact, so it is recommended to disable this option in production.
-By default, it is turned on during local development and turned off in production.
-Use `setAutoFreeze(true / false)` to explicitly turn this feature on or off.
+In most cases this provides the most optimal behavior, but `setAutoFreeze(true / false)` can be used to explicitly turn this feature on or off.

 Immer will never freeze (the contents of) non-enumerable, non-own or symbolic properties, unless their content was drafted.

+_⚠️ Immer freezes everything recursively, for large data objects that won't be changed in the future this might be over-kill, in that case it can be more efficient to shallowly pre-freeze data using the `freeze` utility.⚠️_

 _⚠️ If auto freezing is enabled, recipes are not entirely side-effect free: Any plain object or array that ends up in the produced result, will be frozen, even when these objects were not frozen before the start of the producer! ⚠️_